jamescallumyoung/dotfiles/README.md

 Which file is used depends on what package manager is selected:

 - `.brewfile`s are used by [Homebrew](https://brew.sh/), "macOS's missing package manager".
-- `.pkglist`s are used to install APT, Flatpak, and Snap packages.
-This is not a known file format; it was devised for this repo.
+- `.pkglist`s are used by [pkglist-cli][1], a custom tool to handle installing packages with numerous package managers.

 ---